caraujo07/Mesa/README.md

 Search nearby places and make them your favourite!!

 - **Simple to Start** This application is built to be easy to use.
-You just have to pick up your favourite places near to you (20 marked).
+You just have to login with the e-mail "eve.holt@reqres.in" and whatever password you want (there is no restrictions -REQRES auth-) pick up your favourite places near to you (20 marked).

 ## Installation and Usage